 If your thyroid nodule is not cancer, you might not need any further treatment.
 Your provider may want to monitor your nodule, though, and you might need another biopsy in the future.
 In some cases, your healthcare provider may offer thyroid hormone pills.
 These can sometimes decrease the likelihood of nodules growing back.

 You will probably need surgical treatment if your nodule appears cancerous.
 Luckily, most thyroid cancers are curable.

-Sometimes, the pathologist cannot determine for sure whether your nodule is cancer.
+Sometimes, the lab can't determine for sure whether your nodule is cancer.
 In this case, your healthcare provider might recommend a repeat biopsy or surgery.
 Whatever your test results, you can work with your healthcare provider to develop the best possible treatment plan for you.

 Before you agree to the test or the procedure make sure you know:

 The reason you are having the test or procedure